tcaspi/SF-Coyote-Stable-Isotopes/README.md

 # SF-Coyote-Stable-Isotopes

-This repository contains all raw data, plots and scripts for the data analysis implemented in Caspi et al. (2025) (In Preparation) titled: *Urbanization facilitates intrapopulation niche diversity in a generalist carnivore* and published in XXXXX.
+This repository contains all raw data, plots and scripts for the data analysis implemented in Caspi *et al.* (2025) titled: *Urbanization facilitates intrapopulation dietary niche diversity in a generalist carnivore* and published in *Ecology Letters*.

 Please find below a description of all raw and clean data sets and the scripts used to clean the raw data, run the models, and create the figures presented in the manuscript.
+Theses files can be accessed by downloading the `SF-Coyote-Stable-Isotopes-main.zip`.

 ## Data Files